10 Masterful Email Marketing Campaign Examples

 When new people sign up for your business's email list, sending a personalized welcome email can put the relationship on the right foot.
 It's a great way to create a strong first impression with subscribers and immediately engage with them.

-This onboarding email can let subscribers know more about your company—such as your mission, values, and overall message—and what types of emails they might receive from you and how frequently you might send them.
+This onboarding email can let subscribers know more about your company (such as your mission, values, and overall message), the types of emails they might receive from you, and how frequently you might send them.

 Upsell and cross-sell email